-In the blink of an eye, I will be sending my girl off to Pre-Prekindergarten.
+In the blink of an eye, I will be sending my girl off to her first day of pre-k.
 While this isn’t her first experience with school, this year is pulling at my heartstrings a little more.
-Maybe because I know at the end of the year I will be staring at a grade schooler.
-She (and I) will be saying goodbye to the pre-school phase and also some of the magic of being a kid.
+Maybe because I know at the end of the year I will be staring at a kindergartener.
+She (and I) will be saying goodbye to the preschool phase and also some of the magic of being a kid.
 Once she enters kindergarten, I know she will have responsibilities and too old for her worries that I will need to help her work through.

 But that is the future.
 Right now she’s still my little four-year-old, full of wonder and excitement and emotions.
 Big emotions.
-As I turn her over into your very loving and capable hands, all I ask is that you see her.
+As I turn her over into your very loving and capable hands, all I ask, dear pre-k teachers, is that you see her.

 I hope that you see how funny she is.
 Oh my, she is so funny.
 She likes to tell these jokes that make no sense.
 Jokes like…Why did I put my shoe on?
 To go for a walk.
 Then she makes the wahka wahka sound like Fozzy from the Muppet Babies.
 She giggles and giggles.
 You will fall in love with her laugh.
 I hope that you remember this giggle when her emotions get the best of her and her giggles turn to shouts.
 She will need you to help get her feelings in check.
 Usually, a big hug does the trick, just saying.